Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-It is important to take safety precautions to prevent the transmission (spread) of HIV.
-HIV (human immunodeficiency virus) is an infection that slowly weakens your immune system.
+It is important to take safety precautions to prevent the transmission (spread) of HIV (human immunodeficiency virus).
+HIV is an infection that slowly weakens your immune system.
 Over time, a weak immune system makes it difficult for you to fight infections.
 Common signs and symptoms of HIV infection include chronic diarrhea, weight loss without trying, and skin rashes or lesions.

 - You have shortness of breath.

 - You are so depressed you feel you cannot cope any longer.

 - You are so weak that you cannot stand up.

 Seek immediate care if:

 - You have a severe headache or a stiff neck.